 The modifier also provides the option to compute a local elastic deformation gradient is calculated as the affine transformation of the ideal template which minimizes the sum of squared distances from the actual neighbor vectors.
 The local elastic deformation gradient tensors are output as 3x3 matrices in the Elastic Deformation Gradient particle property.

-Atom types are generally ignored by the PTM when identifying the structural type (e.g. FCC, BCC, etc.).
+The chemical types of atoms are generally ignored by the PTM when identifying the structural phases (e.g. FCC, BCC, etc.).
 However, the algorithm can additionally

-identify the local alloy type by taking into account the chemical species of atoms (given by the
+identify the local chemical ordering type by taking into account the species of atoms (given by the values of the

 Particle Type property, which must be defined).

-The binary alloy types currently identified by the PTM algorithm are A2 and B2 for BCC, and A1, L10 and L12 for FCC.
+The binary ordering types identified by the current version of the PTM algorithm are A2 and B2 for BCC;

-The local alloy type is output as an additional integer particle property named
+The local ordering type is output as an additional particle property named

 0 = Other, unknown or no ordering